jesseward/jellyfin-plugin-lastfm/README.md

 dotnet build
 ```

-# Manual Install

-If the build is successful, the tool will report the path to your Plugin dll (`Jellyfin.Plugin.Lastfm/bin/Debug/netstandard2.1/Jellyfin.Plugin.Lastfm.dll`)
+If the build is successful, the tool will report the path to your Plugin dll (`Jellyfin.Plugin.Lastfm/bin/Debug/*/Jellyfin.Plugin.Lastfm.dll`)

-The plugin should then be copied into your Jellyfin ${CONFIG_DIR}/plugins directory.
+The plugin should then be copied into your Jellyfin `${CONFIG_DIR}/plugins/LastFM` directory.

 # Running Jellyfin from Docker